waterthetrees/tree-id/README.md

 # tree-id
-Generate a unique tree id based on properties of the tree (e.g. common and scientific name, lat/lng coordinates).
+Generate a unique tree id based on properties of the tree (e.g. sourceId or city, species or scientific name, lat/lng coordinates).

 ## Usage: